 - If they haven't sent you satisfactory proof, and are still reporting this on your report, send a copy of the first letter you sent and a statement that they have not complied with your request.
 Tell them they need to immediately remove the collection listing from your credit report or you are going to file a lawsuit.

 - Typically, your work will stop here, as most collection agencies will bow down to your demands and send you a letter agreeing to remove the listing.
 Now all you have to do is send a copy of the letter to the CRAs.
 If the collection agency did not agree to remove the listing, then you need to continue to the next steps.

-- File a lawsuit in small claims court against the collection agency on the basis of violating the FDCPA.
+- File a lawsuit in small claims court against the collection agency.

 - Have the papers served to the collection agency.

 - You can try sending them this letter to see if they will budge.
 They may tell you that the request needs to come from the creditor.
 This is baloney.
 If they can't give you reasonable information on how they verified the information and the collection agency has provided you none, you can conclude there was no reasonable investigation performed.

 - Notify the bureaus that you are suing them by using this letter.
 The credit bureaus will call the creditors and find out that there is a question about whether the debt is legitimate.
 They should delete it immediately.